Saris Freedom 2-Bike Review

 This model has a two-bike capacity and a weight limit of 70lbs.
 The Freedom 2 is one of the only hitch mount racks we tested that is compatible with both 1.25" and 2" receivers.
 It comes with a plastic adaptor that slides over the receiver bar, increasing the size to 2 inches; for 1.25" receivers, the rack is used without the adaptor.
 We like this feature as it increases versatility, especially if you have two vehicles with different hitch receiver sizes.
 While the receiver adaptor is a nice touch the use of plastic isn't ideal and we much prefer the metal sleeve used on the Kuat Transfer's convertible hitch.

 The bicycle attachment system is a hybrid design that combines some of the features of the Kuat NV with features from other vertical racks such as the Thule Parkway 4-Bike.
-Wheel trays support the weight of the bike and a cradle with a strap clamps the down tube.
+Wheel trays support the weight of the bike while a cradle with a strap clamps onto the down tube.
 This mounting system places less stress on the frame than racks like the Parkway by supporting the bikes' weight at the wheels but still uses the frame as an attachment point.
 A wide range of bikes will fit on the Freedom 2, but the frame cradle is only adjustable in height.
 On some frames, it will hit the down tube in the same place as water bottle cages or front suspension pivot points.

 Ease of Assembly